 Set in one of the more inhospitable areas on the Isle of Dogs, deep in London’s east end, the estate is bounded on three sides by heavy traffic.
 The original setting included two elongated, slightly snaking blocks connected by a lush park and a central two-storey high mound.
 In signature Smithsons style, the architecture is site-specific and puts ethics before aesthetics: the distinctive exterior concrete fins are a noise-reducing feature.
 The raised walkways, or ‘streets in the sky’, were intended to encourage interaction between neighbours.

 Historic England rejected applications to give Robin Hood Gardens listed status in 2015, declaring it unfit “as a place for human beings to live”.
-The Cotton Street block was demolished in 2017, safe for a three-storey section acquired by the V&A. The east block, still with tenants, is to follow suit making way for a luxury housing redevelopment scheme.
+The Cotton Street block was demolished in 2017, safe for a three-storey section acquired by the V&A. The east block, still with tenants, is to be scrapped, too, making way for luxury housing